-The MARTA green line runs east and west through downtown Atlanta to stations that are primarily in residential areas.
-One of the unique features is that the green line only has trains with two rail cars and is almost always less crowded than the blue line.
+The MARTA green line runs east and west through downtown Atlanta to stations that are primarily in residential areas (view map).
+One unique feature of the green line is that the trains only have two rail cars (versus the standard four), so the trains are shorter.

-On weekdays, trains travel the entire length of the green line, from Bankhead to Edgewood/Candler Park.
+The other key thing to know is that on weekdays, trains travel the entire length of the green line, from Bankhead to Edgewood/Candler Park.
 On weekends, trains only travel east as far as the King Memorial MARTA station.
-And after 9 p.m. on any day of the week, green line trains only travel between the Ashby and Bankhead MARTA stations.
+And after 9 p.m. on any day of the week, green line trains only shuttle between the Ashby and Bankhead MARTA stations.

-The few Atlanta hotels that are in walking distance of green line stations are in downtown Atlanta, including Fairfield Inn & Suites next to the Five Points station and the Omni and Glenn hotels near the Dome MARTA station.
-The new Hard Rock Hotel will also be in walking distance from the Dome MARTA station once complete.
+The few Atlanta hotels that are in walking distance of green line stations are in downtown Atlanta, including Fairfield Inn & Suites next to the Five Points station and the Omni and Glenn hotels near the GWCC/State Farm Arena MARTA station.

 Although the green line is short, it does span many historic areas and provides service to performance venues.
 Choose from the following major attractions or combine several on one trip: